Alexander Cameron (tramways administrator): Legacy

 Cameron has been praised for his involvement in both the PMTT and MMTB, and in tramway development in Melbourne more generally.
-Following his appointment to the chair of the MMTB, he was reported in 1920 to have had "special knowledge and great abilities" which made him "the only one man in sight" for appointment as chair of the PTMM, and that for the position of MMTB Chair "there was no hesitation in appointing Mr Cameron.
+Following his appointment to the chair of the MMTB, he was reported in 1920 to have had "special knowledge and great abilities" which made him "the only one man in sight" for appointment as chair of the PMTT, and that for the position of MMTB Chair "there was no hesitation in appointing Mr Cameron.
 It was his right by the qualities of administration he had shown."
 Cameron has been referred to as "the Board's first chairman who was regarded as the father of the electric tramways in Melbourne" and the "one person who should be awarded the credit for the creation and development of Melbourne's electric tramway system".
 Brunswick tram depot, which was built in 1935, has an adjacent street named Cameron Street in his honour.